scotteratigan/electron-dr/README.md

 - Pipe sge server messages to main window
 - Is there a way to streamline login? what does SF client do differently?
 What message does it wait for?

+- title bar replacement (since it can't be skinned)
+  - is this worthwhile? it would ruin the native look

 - Further xml work
+  - experience
   - magic
   - worn inventory
   - stowed inventory